antinolabsdev/SuperBotSDK/README.md

 ## Acknowledgements

-Made with ❤️ by [Sandeep Ahuja](https://github.com/sandeeeppp) from [Antino Labs](https://www.antino.io/).
+Made with ❤️ by [Antino Labs](https://www.antino.io/) and [PinnacleWorks](https://pinnacle.works/).

 ## License
 SuperBot is released under the MIT license.
-[See LICENSE](https://github.com/sandeeeppp/SuperBotSDK/blob/master/LICENSE) for details.
+[See LICENSE](https://github.com/antinolabsdev/SuperBotSDK/blob/master/LICENSE) for details.